-3.8.12.1 Near-end Loopback
+3.8.10.1 Near-end Loopback

-Near-end loopback mode sends the digital transmit data back out the receive data signals for testing purposes, as indicated by the blue arrows in Figure 3.14.
+Near-end loopback mode sends the digital transmit data back out the receive data signals for testing purposes, as indicated by the blue arrows in Figure 3.17.
 The near-end loopback mode is enabled by setting the Loopback bit of the Basic Control Register to "1".
 A large percentage of the digital circuitry is operational in near-end loopback mode because data is routed through the PCS and PMA layers into the PMD sublayer before it is looped back.
-The COL signal will be inactive in this mode, unless Collision Test is enabled in the Basic Control Register.
 The transmitters are powered down regardless of the state of TXEN.
-Refer to Section 5.6.3.1, "100 Mbps Internal Loopback MII Timing," on page 133 for additional loopback timing information.

-Figure 3.14 Near-end Loopback Block Diagram
+Figure 3.17 Near-end Loopback Block Diagram

-3.8.12.2 Far Loopback
+3.8.10.2 Far Loopback

-Far loopback is a special test mode for MDI (analog) loopback as indicated by the blue arrows in Figure 3.15.
+Far loopback is a special test mode for MDI (analog) loopback as indicated by the blue arrows in Figure 3.18.
 The far loopback mode is enabled by setting the FARLOOPBACK bit of the Mode Control/Status Register to "1".
 In this mode, data that is received from the link partner on the MDI is looped back out to the link partner.
 The digital interface signals on the local MAC interface are isolated.